lucabnf/llmebots/README.md

 # LLMebots: From Natural Language to Validated Webots Worlds

-Anonymous supplementary material for a submission to DATE 2027 (Design, Automation and Test in Europe Conference | The European Event for Electronic System Design & Test).
+Anonymous supplementary material for a submission to DATE 2027.

 This repository documents experimental inputs and qualitative examples that could not be included in the main paper.
-It intentionally contains no author information, API credentials, generated run logs, or T4 development/tuning scenes.

 ## Contents